CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 <!-- Hello and welcome, I see you've found my blog.
 My name is Ryan, and I like to program computers, play the piano, and learn languages.
 I'm also learning to speak [Esperanto](https://en.wikipedia.org/wiki/Esperanto) fluently, but I'm only a beginner at the moment.
 My philosophy is known as [Autodidacticism](https://en.wikipedia.org/wiki/Autodidacticism). -->

-Hello and welcome, I see you've found my blog.
-My name is Ryan and I am an asset manager, computer programmer, and aspiring pianist and esperantist born in California and raised all over the US. <!--My investment strategies have seen increases as high as 617.241% and my computer programs have been featured in linux distros in the past.-->I am currently exploring the intersection between computer programming and finance with a new GUI programming focus.
-My philosophy is known as [Autodidacticism](https://en.wikipedia.org/wiki/List_of_autodidacts).
+Hello and welcome, My name is Ryan and I am an investment manager, computer programmer, [autodidact](https://en.wikipedia.org/wiki/List_of_autodidacts), and aspiring pianist and esperantist born in California and raised on the west coast.
+As head of research, my investment strategies have seen increases as high as 247.368% and 6332.56%.

+My computer programs have been featured in linux distros in the past, but I mostly program private in-house solutions.
+I am currently exploring the intersection between GUI programming and finance so my future articles will likely become much more visual as time progresses.

+I also run a christian blog at [sevenshepherd.github.io](https://sevenshepherd.github.io/about/) and a custom programmed and automated Twitter based Christian ministry at [@SevenShepherd](https://twitter.com/SevenShepherd) that has been running successfully since 2016.
+If you'd like to follow my language learning progress, I would encourage you to follow me on [DuoLingo](https://invite.duolingo.com/BDHTZTB5CWWKSXYMDKXA7KAG64).

 <!-- My philosophy is known as [Autodidacticism](https://en.wikipedia.org/wiki/List_of_autodidacts), and In the past, I successfully taught myself how to program in C/C++, grew advanced with Perl, but ultimately my formal language of choice became Python, and as a result, the predominant paradigm you'll see me implement in this blog is of the imperative (procedural & object-oriented) rather than declarative variety.
 Lately, indie game dev and pixel art has become a growing interest and I may pick up C# and Unity. -->

-I also run a [Christian blog](https://sevenshepherd.github.io/about/) and a custom programmed and automated [Twitter based Christian ministry](https://twitter.com/SevenShepherd) that has been running successfully since 2016.
-If you'd like to follow my language learning progress, I would encourage you to follow me on [DuoLingo](https://invite.duolingo.com/BDHTZTB5CWWKSXYMDKXA7KAG64).

 <sub>[INTJ](https://www.verywellmind.com/intj-introverted-intuitive-thinking-judging-2795988)+5w6</sub>